huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 ## RStudio

-Rstudio is configured to use packages installed in conda environment named: `r-base`.
+Rstudio is configured to use packages installed in [Conda](/working-in-your-lab/analytical-tools/conda/) environment named: `r-base`.
 Default version of R currently available in Rstudio is ` R 4.0`.

 We recommend to use conda if you plan to install additional R packages.